humeval/humeval.github.io/_pages/2022/dates.md

 ### Important Dates:

-* tbd: First Call for Workshop Papers
+* December 20, 2021: First Call for Workshop Papers
-* tbd: Second Call for Workshop Papers
+* February 6, 2022: Second Call for Workshop Papers
-* tbd: Third Call for Workshop Papers
-* tbd: Workshop Papers Due Date (11.59 pm UTC-12)
+* February 28, 2022: Workshop Paper Due Date (11.59 pm UTC-12)
-* tbd: Notification of Acceptance
+* March 26, 2022: Notification of Acceptance
-* tbd: Camera-ready papers due
+* April 10, 2022: Camera-ready papers due
-* tbd: ACL early registration deadline
-* May 26 or May 27, 2022: HumEval Workshop
+* May 26 or May 27, 2022: Workshop Dates at ACL (to be defined)